unleftie/ansible-role-zsh/README.md

 ## Installation

 > Upgradability notice: When upgrading from old version of this role, be aware that some files may be lost.

+To deploy the Zsh on hosts, add the Datadog role to your playbook.
+Below are some sample playbooks to assist you with using the Zsh Ansible role.

 ```yml
 - name: Sample 1